-BT released a statement in 2015 that it would stop taking new ISDN orders in 2020, with a view to switching-off and deactivating its ISDN network completely in 2025.
+BT released a statement in 2015 that it would stop taking new ISDN orders in 2020 to switch off and deactivate its ISDN network entirely by 2025.

-So, if you’re determined to get an ISDN phone line installed, you’d better do it quick, and you’d better make sure you won’t have any need for it after 2025!
+So, if you’re determined to install an ISDN phone line, you’d better do it quickly and ensure you won’t need it after 2025!

 Let’s wind back a bit.
 What exactly is ISDN?

-ISDN (short for Integrated Service Digital Network) is a circuit-switched telephone network system that allows both voice and data services to be delivered over digital lines simultaneously.
-It was launched by BT in 1986 as a means to migrate outdated landline technology to digital.
+ISDN (short for Integrated Service Digital Network) is a circuit-switched telephone network system that simultaneously delivers voice and data services over digital lines.
+BT launched it in 1986 to migrate outdated landline technology to digital.

-When it launched, businesses got excited about ISDN because it could support both an analogue phone line and early video-conferencing systems.
-At the time, it also offered the fastest internet access available (128 kbps).
+Businesses got excited about ISDN when it launched because it could support an analogue phone line and early video-conferencing systems.
+At the time, it also offered the fastest internet access (128 kbps).

-The faster speeds and better connections that ISDN allowed meant data could be sent quicker and with little to no distortion, providing a better overall experience than previous antiquated systems.
+The faster speeds and better connections that ISDN allowed meant data could be sent quickly and with little distortion, providing a better overall experience than previous antiquated systems.

-With the introduction of new broadband internet access connections like DSL, WAN and Cable Modems, ISDN itself is now pretty much an outdated legacy system.
-Despite this, it’s often used as a backup phone system in the event a main line fails.
+With the introduction of new broadband internet access connections like DSL, WAN and Cable Modems, ISDN itself is an outdated legacy system.
+Despite this, it’s often used as a backup phone system if the mainline fails.

 What’s the real reason behind the ISDN switch-off?

 Like all commercial decisions, it’s driven by cost and profits.
-While the infrastructure that underpins ISDN has been significantly overhauled and upgraded since it was first launched by BT in 1986, the network has remained pretty much unchanged.
+While the infrastructure that underpins ISDN has been significantly overhauled and upgraded since BT first launched it in 1986, the network has remained pretty much unchanged.

-BT has invested heavily in VoIP, so it doesn’t make any sense to invest further in its legacy ISDN network.
-By converging all of their services to IP, BT will be able to focus their resources and energy into a technology that will allow it to meet the demands of businesses in the future.
+BT has invested heavily in VoIP, so it doesn’t make sense to invest further in its legacy ISDN network.
+By converging all of its services to IP, BT will be able to focus its resources and energy on a technology that will allow it to meet the demands of businesses in the future.

 What’s BT going to replace ISDN with?

-For some time now, BT has been making plans to move all of its voice network over to VoIP (voice over IP).
+BT has planned to move all of its voice networks to VoIP (voice over IP) for some time.

-40% of the UK market has already recognised that switching to a VoIP solution provides a number of key benefits.
+40% of the UK market has already recognised that switching to a VoIP solution provides a number of critical benefits.

 Aside from being a more modern, progressive technology, VoIP has many advantages for businesses over PSTN and ISDN: